Brand New Eyes: Promotion and release

 On April 29, 2009, it was revealed that the band's next album would be released in September.
 The first single from the album was "Ignorance", which was made available via digital download on July 7, on the same date the album became available for pre-order on Paramore's official website.
 Brand New Eyes was released on September 29 through Fueled by Ramen.
 The album's cover, an image of a butterfly divided from its wings, inspired the line "The angles were all wrong / Now she's ripping wings off of butterflies".
 Two versions of the album were made available: a standard CD edition as well as a deluxe, limited edition package that has sold out worldwide.
 The deluxe version included the album on CD with the acoustic versions of Where The Lines Overlap and Ignorance, a 40-page hardcover journal written by Hayley Williams, an exclusive poster that comes with only the box set, a booklet with the lyrics from all the songs from Brand New Eyes, a color vinyl 7-inch single with the acoustic versions of Ignorance and Where The Lines Overlap, one picture of each band member, a certificate of authenticity, and a DVD featuring a 30 minute long exclusive 'making-of' documentary.
 The CD was also one of the first to use iTunes LP.

 "Brick by Boring Brick" was confirmed to be the second single from the album, released in November 2009.
 In December, the group went on a headlining UK tour with support from You Me at Six.
 In November 2010, the group went on a headlining UK tour.
 The fifth single from the album, "Playing God", was released on the November 16.
 To assist with promotion of the single, a music video for "Playing God", was also released.
 The album was released in high resolution (96 kHz/24bit) on HDtracks.com in 2012.
 The high res version has a greater dynamic range than the CD release.
-In January 2015 another deluxe edition of the album was released in high resolution (96 kHz/24bit) on the US store of the British company 7digital: this edition includes the acoustic version of Ignorance (also featured on the physical 2009 deluxed edition mentioned above) and two new, previously unreleased, acoustic versions of Brick by Boring Brick and Turn It Off (both later included in the iTunes deluxe edition bundle).
+In January 2015 another deluxe edition of the album was released in high resolution (96 kHz/24bit) on the US store of the British company 7digital: this edition includes the acoustic version of Ignorance (also featured on the physical 2009 deluxe edition mentioned above) and two new, previously unreleased, acoustic versions of Brick by Boring Brick and Turn It Off (both later included in the iTunes deluxe edition bundle).